megagonlabs/blue/agents/magesql/README.md

 ### Note

 The input includes two components: Natural Language question and database name, where database name is needed for demonstration selection and schema fetching.
-They are seperated by the tab as following:
+They are seperated by '#' as the delimiter as following:
-[NL Question]\t[Database Name]
+[NL Question]#[Database Name]

 ### Test Cases